dcordero/whatsapp/README.md

-# Whatsapp client for iPad
+# WhatsApp client for iPad

 The official WhatsApp application does not support iPad, and the web client does not work either because it redirects to the iOS App Store.